 While we all know that light enters through our eyes, it’s important to note that light can also enter through our skin.
 Given the unique frequencies and vibrations of various colors, people believe that certain colors entering the body can activate hormones causing chemical reactions within the body, then influencing emotion and enabling the body to heal.

-As every colour has its own identity and it has its own impact, but when they meet at a certain point they give us light which is a source of life (SUN).
-Same is with human beings.
+As every color has its own identity and it has its own impact, but when they meet at a certain point they give us the light which is a source of life (SUN).
+The same is with human beings.
 We are born with different qualities and strengths.
-When we are alone we can use our strengths to achieve something, but with a group of people who have variety of strengths we can create miracles.
+When we are alone we can use our strengths to achieve something, but with a group of people who have a variety of strengths, we can create miracles.

-Blue: A colour of compassion…symbol of trust, loyalty, wisdom, and confidence
+Blue: A color of compassion… a symbol of trust, loyalty, wisdom, and confidence

 Red: It symbolizes life and boldness.